ena-infrastructure/specifications/ena-oauth2-authn-bp.md

 <a name="combining-authentication-and-authorization-server"></a>
 ## 2. Combining Authentication and Authorization Server

 One way to avoid duplicate user authentication is to consolidate the roles of authentication and authorization into a single component.
 In such a deployment, an OpenID Provider (which is, by definition, an OAuth 2.0 authorization server) fronts the user authentication process and also issues OAuth 2.0/OIDC tokens.
-The combined system provides user authentication for OAuth transactions, either by authenticating users directly against a local store or by brokering to an upstream identity provider.
+The combined system provides user authentication for OAuth transactions, either by authenticating users directly or by acting as a proxy against an external identity provider.

+The combined service therefore acts as an OpenID Provider during user authentication, or as a SAML Identity Provider (see [Section 2.2](#supporting-both-saml-and-oauth-oidc)), and as an OAuth 2.0 Authorization Server for authorization and delegation requests.

 This model reduces architectural complexity and the number of browser round-trips, often yielding a smoother user experience.
 It is well suited to environments where a central component can govern both sign-in and token issuance with consistent policies for assurance, claims, and session management.

-<a name="migration-via-proxy-to-an-existing-saml-idp"></a>
+<a name="migration-via-proxy-for-an-existing-saml-idp"></a>
 ### 2.1.
-Migration via Proxy to an Existing SAML IdP
+Migration via Proxy for an Existing SAML IdP

 Organisations that currently rely on a standalone SAML Identity Provider can transition incrementally by introducing a modern component that acts as both OpenID Provider and OAuth 2.0 authorization server while proxying authentication to the existing SAML IdP:

 1. **Introduce an OP/AS in front of the SAML IdP.** Configure the new component as a SAML Service Provider towards the “old” IdP, and as an OpenID Provider/OAuth authorization server towards applications.

-2. **Preserve assurance and context.** Map SAML `AuthnContextClassRef` values to OpenID Connect `acr`.
-Ensure that required identity attributes are translated into OpenID Connect claims without loss of meaning.
+2. **Preserve assurance and context.** Map the SAML representation of authentication context (`AuthnContextClassRef`) to the corresponding OpenID Connect value (`acr`).
+Ensure that SAML identity attributes are translated into OpenID Connect claims without any loss of meaning.

 3. **Align sessions.** Decide how the OP/AS session relates to the upstream SAML session (e.g., honour SSO from the IdP, set OP session lifetimes, and define idle/absolute timeouts).
 Also, possibly plan for front-channel and/or back-channel logout to avoid surprises.

 4. **Register applications/clients and scopes.** Move applications to use the OP/AS for OAuth 2.0/OpenID Connect.
 Define scopes and claims that reflect what the API actually needs, and align token lifetimes with risk posture.

+Also, consider the following:

-5. **Roll out safely.** Migrate low-risk applications first, keep a fallback to direct SAML where necessary, monitor user experience and error rates, then phase out legacy direct integrations.
+- **Roll out safely.** Migrate low-risk applications first, keep a fallback to direct SAML where necessary, monitor user experience and error rates, then phase out legacy direct integrations.

-6. **Harden and observe.** Enable centralised auditing, risk signals, step-up policies, and anomaly detection at the OP/AS layer before decommissioning legacy paths.
+- **Harden and observe.** Enable centralised auditing, risk signals, step-up policies, and anomaly detection at the OP/AS layer before decommissioning legacy paths.

 The overview picture in [Section 1.1](#problem-description) can now be redrawn as: